pulumi/terraform-provider-datadog/website/docs/r/dashboard_list.markdown

 resource "datadog_dashboard" "time" {
 	title         = "TF Test Layout Dashboard"
-	description   = "Created using the Datadog provider in Terraform" layout_type   = "ordered"
+	description   = "Created using the Datadog provider in TF" layout_type   = "ordered"
 	is_read_only  = true
 	widget {